- Experience the grandeur of the West MacDonnell ranges

 Depart Ayers Rock

 Early this morning, travel to a desert location overlooking Uluru to view the ‘Field of Light’.
+If you are on an early flight today, check out of your hotel and put your luggage on the coach.
 Your Driver-Guide will provide insights and background to the art installation.
 Under the darkness you’re invited to wander through the pathways that encompass the 50,000 spheres of light in the desert, before making your way up the hill to the Dune Top viewing area.
 Watch this amazing transformation of colours and life as the desert.

-From the Field of Light, you will be transferred back to your hotel.
+From the Field of Light, the coach will go via the airport for those departing on an early flight home, for remaining guests, you will be transferred back to your hotel.

 Touring comes to an end this morning.
 Your hotel provides a free shuttle service to the airport.
 There is the option to extend your stay at the time of booking your place on the tour.